icon-project/community/guidelines/technical/software-development-guidelines.md

 ## Introduction

 The purpose of this document is to describe code development best practices and guidelines.
 We expect developers to adhere to these guidelines where applicable.
+Deviations from these guidelines should be explicitly stated.

 ## Licensing